cbklvbinudx/WPFMinipadTool/ReadMe.md

-A fork which also sets the HID input of keys to true when you set the config
+A fork which also sets the HID input of keys to true when setting the config

 A tool for configuring a minipad via a WPF application